The Spy (miniseries): Plot

 The miniseries follows the exploits of Eli Cohen, a Mossad spy.
 The story takes place during the years leading to the 1967 Six-Day War between Israel and Syria.
-It follows Cohen's past in Egypt as an army reject, to his infiltration of the Syrian Ministry of Defense.
-He assumes the identity of Kamel Amin Thaabet and establishes himself in Syrian high society.
-After having befriended people who would eventually take over Syria, Cohen is appointed as the country's Deputy Defense Minister and becomes a close confidant to the future president, Amin al-Hafiz.
+It follows Cohen's recruitment into Mossad after previously being rejected twice, to his infiltration of the Syrian government.
+He assumes the identity of Kamel Amin Thaabet and establishes himself in Syrian high society, first in Buenos Aires, then in Damascus.
+After having befriended people who would eventually take over Syria, Cohen is appointed as the country's Deputy Defense Minister and becomes a close confidant to the future president, Amin al-Hafiz, before his cover is blown and he is publicly executed.